ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 ![added_processors_nifi_part1](/assets/learning-ropes-nifi-lab-series/lab1-build-nifi-dataflow/added_processors_nifi_part1.png)

 > Note: To find more information on the processor, right click ExecuteProcess and click **usage**.
 An in app window will appear with that processor’s documentation.
+Also if you want to create color coded labels that act as a background for a processor group, refer to **Appendix B**.

 ### 1.3 Troubleshoot Common Processor Issues